hexters/ladmin/readme.md

 - [DataTables](https://github.com/yajra/laravel-datatables)

 ## Suggestion
+Before using this package you must already have a login page or route login `route('login')` for your members, you can use [laravel/breeze](https://github.com/laravel/breeze), [larave/ui](https://github.com/laravel/ui) or [laravel jetstream](https://jetstream.laravel.com/1.x/introduction.html).

-*For the member page, you should use a different guard from the admin.*
+*For member pages, you should use a different guard from admin or vice versa.*

 ![Scheme](https://github.com/hexters/ladmin/blob/master/scheme.png?raw=true)

 ## Installation

-Before using this package you must already have a login page or route login `route('login')` for your members, you can use [laravel/breeze](https://github.com/laravel/breeze), [larave/ui](https://github.com/laravel/ui) or [laravel jetstream](https://jetstream.laravel.com/1.x/introduction.html).

 You can install this package via composer:
 ```
 $ composer require hexters/ladmin